From Sept 1 to Nov 8 weather permitting

 You can purchase maze tickets at the maze entrance or in the red barn, or at the Activity Ticket Booth on weekends.
 See pricing below:

 Our 6.5 acre corn maze is available after Labor Day and goes through the end of October.
 If the weather cooperates, we can sometimes extend it into early November.
 For 2020, our opening date will be in early September.
-You may enter the maze for a fee of $8/person.
+Maze tickets are $8/person.
 Children from 0-2 have free entry into the maze.
-Groups of 15 or more with one person paying – $7 each.
+Groups of 15 or more with one person $7 each.

 Robinette’s Reveal 2020 Maze Design Honoring Jim and Bethel Robinette